-The goal of this portion of the investigation is thus to explore the generation and evolution of vortical features of buoyant plumes in a crossflow, and particularly the counter-rotating vortex pair, in an effort to determine the dependence of these features on parameters such as the intensity of the heat source, the shear of the crossflow, and the basic-state stratification.
+The goal of this portion of the investigation is thus to explore the generation and evolution of vortical features of buoyant plumes in a vertically sheared crossflow - particularly the counterrotating vortex pair - in an effort to determine the dependence of these features on parameters such as the intensity of the heat source, the shear of the ambient atmospheric winds, and the basic-state stratification.

 Counter-rotating vortex pairs are indeed ubiquitous in our simulations of axisymmetric heat sources.
-An example in this regard is provided in Fig. 3, which shows the evolution of the 301-K isosurface of potential temperature for several times in the simulation.
-The development of the plume bifurcation is readily apparent, and indeed the vorticity field (not shown) confirms the presence of the counter-rotating vortices.
+An example in this regard is provided in Fig. 3, which shows the structure of the potential temperature and vorticity fields at t = 240 s in the simulation.
+The development of the plume bifurcation is readily apparent, and indeed the vorticity field confirms the presence of the counterrotating vortices.
 As noted previously, such plume bifurcation is seen frequently in association with smoke plumes above intense industrial and wildland fires, an illustration of which is shown in Fig. 4.